Cyfrin/Updraft/courses/solidity/3-fund-me/7-interfaces/+page.md

 To obtain the ABI, you can import, compile, and deploy the PriceFeed contract itself.
 In the previous section, we imported the `SimpleStorage` contract into the `StorageFactory` contract, deployed it, and only then we were able to use its functions.

 An alternative method involves the use of an **Interface**, which defines methods signature without their implementation logic.
 If compiled, the Price Feed Interface, it would return the ABI of the Price Feed contract itself, which was previously deployed on the blockchain.
 We don't need to know anything about the function implementations, only knowing the `AggregatorV3Interface` methods will suffice.
-The Price Feed interface, called `Aggregator V3 Interface`, can be found in [Chainlink's GitHub repository](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/shared/interfaces/AggregatorV3Interface.sol).
+The Price Feed interface, called `Aggregator V3 Interface`, can be found in Chainlink's GitHub repository

 > 🗒️ **NOTE**:br
 > Interfaces allow different contracts to interact seamlessly by ensuring they share a common set of functionalities.